andreamazz/SlideOutNavigation/README.md

 Init data
 --------------------
 The ViewControllers presented by the SlideOut navigation are arranged in sections and rows of a UITableView.
-You need to init the controller passing an array of sections.
-Each section item is a dictionary, containing the section title and an array describing the ViewControllers.
-Each item of this array is a dictionary containing the title, 44x44 icon (if present), a numeric tag and the reference to the ViewController.

 You can use the following helper methods to setup your views: